Apple box: Uses

 Used to temporarily prop up or support just about anything, apple boxes are one of the most ubiquitous and useful pieces of equipment on a film set.
 They can be used to prop up furniture and light stands, for leveling camera dolly track, or to provide temporary seats, workbenches, or stepladders.

 The need often arises to make an actor appear taller, either because of their height, or to fit with the composition of a particular shot.
 In this use apple boxes are jokingly referred to as "man makers".

 Originally with a forward opening in the box, they were first used for storage of small objects.

 Sizes

 Nesting apple boxes fit the three smaller sizes into the full apple (which does not have the standard midway internal support crossbeam).
 To accommodate the smaller internal dimensions, the flat dimensions (length by width) of the half, quarter, and pancake boxes are only 18+1//2 by 10 in.

 Half length "mini" apple boxes are now manufactured.

 Apple box sizes vary somewhat depending on manufacturer, but all sizes are designed to be fractions of the "full apple" size.
-Thus two half-apples exactly equal the size of a full apple, two quarter-apples equals one half-apple, and two pancakes equal one quarter-apple.
+Thus two half-apples exactly equal the size of a full apple, two quarter-apples equal one half-apple, and two pancakes equal one quarter-apple.
 This modular design is important as many applications require mixes of sizes.